Yashwantkumar2005/Quizapp/README.md

 # Quiz app
-Hi guys this a basic Quiz app with some  engaging sound effects, sleek GUI enhancements, and personalized learning options.
+Hi guys this a basic Quiz app with some  engaging sound effects and sleek GUI enhancements.
 # Jar File Requirements
 If u need jar file ur computer should have java version "20.0.1" or higher than "20.0.1"(Open cmd > type java -version)